nvim-neo-tree/neo-tree.nvim/README.md

 ### Neo-tree filesystem Netrw Style

-The below screenshot shows Neo-tree opened "netrw style" (`:Neo-tree position=current`).
+The below screenshot shows Neo-tree opened "netrw style" (`:Neotree position=current`).
 When opened in this way, there is more room so the extra detail columns can be shown.
 This screenshot also shows how the contents can be sorted on any column.
 In this example, we are sorted on "Size" descending: